elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Fixed point amount remaining of the Order specified by `_orderId` after being filled, as a stringified unsigned integer.
+* (string) Fixed point amount remaining of the Order specified by `p._orderId` after being filled, as a stringified unsigned integer.
 If the Order is completely filled, "0" will be returned.

 Initial Reporter Tx API
 ----------------------